AbdulrhmanFarrah/Data-Structures-Journey/Chapter 1/Notes/Chapter 1 - The Phases of Software Development.md

 ### Small Notes On Implementations:
 1) Using declared constants rather than using the actual values directly in the program makes it easier to alter and change the program.
 2) When you use well-known formulas may be more easily recognized in their original form.
-3) During development components should be designed to help programmers find errors as easily ass possible (like printing a message if the precondition fails and either halts the entire program, or performs some other error actions before returning).
+3) During development components should be designed to help programmers find errors as easy as possible (like printing a message if the precondition fails and either halts the entire program, or performs some other error actions before returning).

 ## Notes 1.2 (Running Time Analysis):